 This is a collection of extra problems to help you prepare for the midterm.
+The list is not complete and these problems do not imply anything about the content of the exam.
 A reasonable exam would consist of problems 1-6 and 16.
 Try to solve these problems in 50min.
 But also go through the rest.
+Again, this does not mean the exam will have anything to do with problems 1-6, 16.